ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 At this point you have completed the install of Postfix

 ## Configure Postfix

+Edit `/etc/postfix/main.cf` and change the lines as shown here.
+Replace your domain as needed.
+To understand this better go look at the [main.cf](https://www.postfix.org/postconf.5.html) parameters.

 ```diff
 smtpd_relay_restrictions = permit_mynetworks permit_sasl_authenticated defer_unauth_destination
 -myhostname = hostname